jabamaus/jaba/README.md

   - Make _ID be id of the definition the code is in, such that it works even inside a block that is being executed in the context of a different jaba object

-- give attributes a 'title' and a 'help' string. title can be used when dumping help, help string can be used in error msgs
 - Stop profiling test as a whole.
 Add a stresstest feature.
 - Ability to reverse engineer jaba definitions from existing vsprojects would be awesome
 - Should 'absolute' paths starting with / force 'root' to be disregarded and make paths relative to definition file or